 Enter WordPress – The World’s Best, Efficient and Easiest Content Management System

-The user-friendly interface, ease of convenience, and high-level of flexibility ensures that WordPress gives you a fully-fledged content management system for your website.
+The user-friendly interface, ease of convenience, and high-level of flexibility ensure that WordPress gives you a fully-fledged content management system for your website.

 Since it was launched seventeen years back, WordPress has enabled millions of people to build their own websites with no coding knowledge.
 That is no small feat and is indeed a testament to the robustness and the capabilities of the platform.
 Nearly one in four sites on the internet are powered by WordPress.

-However, “Nobody is Perfect, ” and even our favourite web content management system comes with its share of woes.
+However, “Nobody is perfect, ” and even our favorite web content management system comes with its share of woes.
 Things don’t always go smoothly as expected and you’re likely to run into some glitches along the way.

 The last thing you want is your web page missing out on potential leads due to technical issues.
 Don’t let a broken plug-in prevent you from bagging the most coveted client.

 While WordPress is relatively easy to use, several problems occur regularly.
 The good news here is that WP has a pretty extensive user base, which means you have a large supportive community.

 Here, in this article, we have compiled a list of Top 5 WordPress errors and the ways to fix them.
 Let’s get started.